AmirPasalic/postgres-performance-test/README.md

 **Why?**

-Seeing multiple project going away from standard relational table design for multiple reasons I wanted to test the inpact on some standard or often used queries.
+Seeing multiple project going away from standard relational table design for multiple reasons I wanted to test the impact on some standard or often used queries.

 *As always my standard motivation behind this project is as always to learn something and try things out.*

-## Preriquisits
+## Prerequisites

 In order to run this project you need to have:
 - OS Linux or OSX